 The problem is not unique to Oakland.
 Nationwide, teacher turnover costs schools more than $7 billion a year, according to a study released Wednesday by a Washington, D.C.-based advocacy group, the National Commission on Teaching and America's Future.

-To calculate the figures, researchers analyzed the actual costs of recruiting, hiring and training new teachers in five very different school districts
+To calculate the figures, researchers analyzed the actual costs of recruiting, hiring and training new teachers in five very different school districts across the country.

 If the per-teacher hiring costs of those districts applied to Oakland, as the researchers suggest, that would amount to $4.6 million to $5.4 million a year.
 (The study lists a $12 million turnover price tag for the Oaklandfrom Metro 1